DemandAT and Trafficko Workshop – Trafficking for Labour Exploitation in Domestic Work

 What are the circumstances under which severe forms of exploitation and trafficking occur in domestic work?
 How gaps and pitfalls in policies and laws (labour, migration, welfare) might foster conditions leading to exploitation?

-The Workshop on Trafficking for Labour Exploitation in Domestic Work aims to critically assess the forms that trafficking can take in the domestic work sector and the policy responses in Italy and six other European countries (Belgium, Cyprus, France, Greece, the Netherlands, and the United Kingdom).
+The Workshop on Trafficking for Labour Exploitation in Domestic Work aimed to critically assess the forms that trafficking can take in the domestic work sector and the policy responses in Italy and six other European countries (Belgium, Cyprus, France, Greece, the Netherlands, and the United Kingdom).

 The second part of the workshop highlighted findings from our comparative investigation of seven EU countries (Belgium, Cyprus, France, Greece, Italy, the Netherlands and the UK).